FAR-Lab/Mobile_HRI_Lab_Hub/Lab1/Readme.md

 Today, you will work with a close relative of ConeBot, CloneBot.
 Though closely related, CloneBot's personality (robotality?) is quite the opposite of ConeBot.
 It is outgoing and loves to hangout with people.
 You will work with CloneBot and design its legendary adventure.

+This lab uses Wizard of Oz prototyping--that is, the Wizard (that is you) controls the robot and gives it the intelligence it does not have it.
+The point of Wizard of Oz prototyping is to gather data about how people will respond to an intelligent robot, so that you have the information you need to design the robot well.

 ## Prep
 For this week's lab (and also the following week), you will work in groups of 3.